Jim Garrison: Early life and career

 Garrison was born in Denison, Iowa, in 1921.
-He was the first child and only son of Earling R. Garrison and Jane Anne Robinson, who divorced when he was two years old.
-His family moved to New Orleans quite early into his childhood, where he was raised by his divorced mother.
-He served in the U.S. Army Air Forces during World War II, having joined the year before the Japanese attack on Pearl Harbor.
-After the war he obtained a law degree from Tulane University Law School in 1949.
-He then worked for the Federal Bureau of Investigation (FBI) for two years where he was stationed with the Seattle office.
+He was the first child and only son of Earling R. Garrison and Jane Anne Robinson, who divorced before his sixth birthday.
+His mother moved Jim and his sister from Iowa to New Orleans.
+He attended Alcée Fortier High School, class of 1939.
+He served in the U.S. Army Air Forces in France and Germany during World War II, having enlisted a year before the Japanese attack on Pearl Harbor.
+Among Garrison's duties was to fly very low-altitude surveillance planes, nicknamed "grasshoppers".
+The dangerous flights were meant to spot artillery targets and had high fatality rates.
+His artillery unit was one of the first to arrive for the liberation of the Dachau concentration camp.

+After the war, he attended Tulane University Law School, graduating with a Bachelor of Laws degree in 1949.
+He later went back for a Master of Civil Laws degree.
+After working briefly for the prestigious New Orleans law firm of Deutsch, Kerrigan & Stiles, he opted to join the Federal Bureau of Investigation (FBI) in the Pacific Northwest, where he was stationed in the Seattle and Tacoma offices.

-Leading up to the Korean War era, Garrison joined the National Guard, even applying for active duty with the Army in 1951, but because of recurring nightmares of past missions Garrison was then relieved of duty by the Army.
-Remaining in the Guard, when it became apparent that he suffered from shell shock due to his numerous bombing missions flown during World War II, led one Army doctor to conclude that Garrison had a "severe and disabling psychoneurosis" which "interfered with his social and professional adjustment to a marked degree.
+In the prelude to the Korean War, Garrison enlisted in the National Guard, and then applied in 1951 for active Army duty.
+However, because of his recurring nightmares of past missions, he was dismissed by the Army in October 1951.
+Remaining in the Guard—when it became apparent he suffered from what was then called "battle fatigue" due to his numerous high-risk grasshopper flights in WWII—led one Army doctor to conclude that Garrison had a "severe and disabling psychoneurosis" which "interfered with his social and professional adjustment to a marked degree.
 He was considered totally incapacitated from the standpoint of military duty and moderately incapacitated in civilian adaptability."
 Yet, when his record was reviewed further by the U.S. Army Surgeon General, he "found him to be physically qualified for federal recognition in the national army."
-Upon returning again to civilian life, Garrison worked in several different trial lawyer positions before winning election as New Orleans District Attorney, starting with his first of three terms in January 1962.